New Leaders Take the Helm of the Executive Leadership Program

-The Executive Leadership program has welcomed new leadership at the Rochester campus and Iona University extension site.
+The Executive Leadership program has welcomed new leaders at the Rochester campus and Iona University extension site.
 Dr. Angela Clark-Taylor joined Fisher on July 1 as the new chair of the program as well as an associate professor, and Dr. Anthony P. Chiarlitti was appointed interim site director at the Iona extension site.
 In addition, Alex Hopkins-Ives joined the Rochester campus in June as senior administrative assistant to support candidates throughout the program.

 Clark-Taylor joins Fisher after serving Case Western Reserve University, most recently as a research assistant professor at the Mandel School of Applied Social Science and executive director of the Flora Stone Mather Center for Women.
 During her time at Case Western, she oversaw executive coaching and leadership development programs on campus, in Cleveland, and across the country for higher education professionals.
 She also served as the interim director of the LGBT Center at the university.